buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeamStandardCase.md

     * the sweeping operation can be linear extrusion, circular rotation, or a sweep along a directrix
     * the start profile, or set of profiles can be swept unchanged, or might be changed uniformly by a taper definition
 *
->> NOTE&nbsp; View definitions and implementer agreements may further constrain the applicable geometry types, e.g. by excluding tapering from an _IfcBeamStandardCase_ implementation.
+>> NOTE  View definitions and implementer agreements may further constrain the applicable geometry types, e.g. by excluding tapering from an _IfcBeamStandardCase_ implementation.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 **_Geometric Representations_**